18 releases

 assert_eq!(K, "constant");

-Unlike String and arrayvec::ArrayString, this type has the same binary representation as the underlying [u8; N] and manages fixed-length strings only.
-The type parameter takes the exact length (in bytes) of a concrete type, and each concrete type only holds the string values of that size.
+Unlike String and arrayvec::ArrayString, which keep track of the length of the stored string, this type has the same binary representation as the underlying [u8; N] and, therefore, can only manage fixed-length strings.
+The type parameter N specifies the exact length (in bytes) of a concrete type, and each concrete type holds only string values of that size.

 let s = "Lorem Ipsum ✨";